HENRYKC24/my-portfolio/README.md

 ## Acknowledgments

 - A special thanks to Microverse for inspiring this project.
-I indebted to you all at Microverse
+I am indebted to you all at Microverse
 - A special thanks goes to all my peers at Microverse for being ther for me.

 ## 📝 License